Online Learning Resources

 Distance Learning is a planned learning or teaching experience that frees participants from having to be in a fixed location (e.g. a physical classroom) or a fixed time.

 On these pages I have assembled Distance/Online Learning resources that may be of use to DePaul University students, staff and faculty.
-We attempt to use online learning extensively in the College of Commerce.
-There are three types of online classes you are likely to encounter:
+We attempt to use online learning extensively in the Driehaus College of Business.
+Historically, these were the three types of classes you are were likely to encounter in the college:

-- Online: A course in which 100 percent of the regularly scheduled classroom time is replaced by online activities.
-The final exam or student project/presentations may take place entirely online, on campus, or at a proctored location.
-Your syllabus will indicate which options apply.
+1. Online Asynchronous (OA): A course in which 100 percent of the regularly scheduled classroom time is replaced by online activities.

-- Hybrid: A course in which 50 percent of the regularly scheduled classroom time is replaced consistently by online activities.
-The face-to-face meetings typically occurring weeks 1, 3, 5, 7, 9 or 2, 4, 6, 8, 10.
-The eleventh week is either the final exam or student project/presentations.
+2. On-Campus Hybrid (HB): A course in which 50 percent of the regularly scheduled classroom time is replaced consistently by online activities.
+For graduate courses, the face-to-face meetings typically occurring weeks 1, 3, 5, 7, 9 or 2, 4, 6, 8, 10 (the eleventh week is either the final exam or student project/presentations).
+Undergraduate courses are typically taught twice a week for 90 minutes, so meeting patterns alternate like so: Mondays on campus, Wednesdays online.
 Schedule is adjusted for summer classes.

-- Web-enhanced: A course in which some of the regularly scheduled classroom time is extended with online activities.
+3. On Campus (P): A face-to-face course in which some of the regularly scheduled classroom time is extended with online activities.

-In the College of Commerce, online, hybrid and Web-enhanced classes are delivered through our Learning Management System (LMS), which was 2000 to 2010 was Blackboard, but is now Desire2Learn.
+In the Driehaus College of Business, our classes are delivered through our Learning Management System (LMS), which from 2000 to 2010 was Blackboard, but is now Desire2Learn (D2L).
 Once a student registers for their course and the quarter begins, they are able to login to the LMS and view all of their course materials.

 The technology requirements for online learning courses are:

-- The ability to view video files, either in a streaming (Flash) or downloadable (QuickTime, iTunes, 3GP) format.
+• The ability to view video files, either in a streaming or downloadable format.

 The syllabus will specify the exact requirements for a particular course.